The Launch of an Industry

 The older Snowgoose cats had slimmer hulls than the 37s and sail faster and point higher.
 But there is less living space and can´t carry so much weight.
 If you keep the weight down (particularly off the ends) she will sail well.

-The new design had more standing headroom and living space with a redesigned berth and galley.
+The ‘new’ design was launched in 1978 had more standing headroom and living space with a redesigned berth and galley.
 The sail plan was improved – the large genoa and small mainsail concept continued.

 Prout Snowgoose customers had been asking the company for a boat that could carry more weight for longer passages and that had more room down below, especially in the aft cabins, so in 1986, Prout launched an upgraded version of the design called the Snowgoose 37 Elite which was beamier.